Credit Score Privacy Notice

 For more information about how TransUnion uses your personal data, please see their privacy notice which is available at www.transunion.co.uk/legal-information/bureau-privacy-notice.

-For more details about the information we collect about you as a Lowell customer, please see our customer privacy notice and as a user of this app, please see our mobile app privacy notice
+For more details about the information we collect about you as a Lowell customer, please see our customer privacy notice and if you use our app, please see our mobile app privacy notice.

 What information is collected about you?